prakhart07/prakhart07/README.md

-- 👋 Hi, I’m Prakhar (@prakhart07) Founder and COO of Genkaix
+- 👋 Hi, I’m Prakhar (@prakhart07) Founder and CEO of Genkaix

 🚀 Our Services at Genkaix